“Invisible doesn’t mean non-existent!” I said.

 “Not if it’s just in their own mind.”

 “But what if they – mediums – give messages to people that only that person knows?”

 It was no use arguing with him.
 It just set us at loggerheads and raised my blood pressure.
 I knew there was a spirit world.
 I’d had messages from my grandmother and grandfather through a medium.
-They’d talked about pieces of jewellery I’d got of hers, about my granddad’s regiment.
+They’d talked about pieces of jewellery I’d got of Grandma’s and about my granddad’s regiment.
 Even that I’d been looking at photographs of them that very day.
 Indeed, I had, and the medium even told me the colour of the album cover!
 That was proof enough for me, whatever Greg and his beloved Professor Whassname said.
 They’d find out for themselves within a few decades and then, boy, would they feel foolish.
 Always assuming spirits could feel foolish, of course.

 “In my book, invisible means something that can’t be seen by the human eye, that it’s out of the right wavelength, or whatever,” I said.